Athul8raj/Atria-assignment/README.md

 </div>

   ## Authentication and CSRF attack prevention -
    Authentication and CSRF prevention is handled based on token and is added to request header and verified by django rest session authentication
    User input sanitation is handled only at a basic level.

+  ## Docker Support -
+  Backend can be hosted on docker containers with the help of docker images built via the dockerfile.

+  ## PS -
+      1) Frontend - Query API will work even if "from" and "to" dates are not provided by the user (mentioned in backend code specifying the handling).
+                    Infinite scrolling/ Line Chart scaling - If query result gives too many data points, displaying them all at once might affect UI/UX experience.
+This is not                       taken care currently
+                    Custom erro page shown when visting unknown urls
+      2) Backend (Django + DB) - 400 bad request in case of bad paramters or post data not valid SQLite DB - although lightweight and in-memory, not ideal for sensor data posted every second(or milliseconds)